Edit your campaign fonts, colors, padding, and other style settings to match your site or brand.

 - For images sections, the background color only shows behind captions and transparent image areas.
 For example, if you selected the Below image section layout and hid the captions, the background color won't be visible.

 - To create a transparent background, choose the swatch on the left with diagonal lines.

 Style text links

 Text links follow your global font pack and global font sizes.
 To set the color for all links in your campaign, click the area outside the sections, then click Link Color.

 Tip: View-in-browser links have their own color option, because they display above the header background color.

-To adjust the white space around text and images, click any section to see its padding options.
-Campaign images don't have any padding on mobile devices to ensure content is visible and clear on smaller screens.
+To change the white space around text and images, click any section to view the padding options.
+Padding appearance may vary depending on the device.
+For example, campaign images don't have any padding on mobile devices to ensure content is visible and clear on smaller screens.

 Tip: You can add more white space above and below sections with spacers.

 Email Campaigns' built-in responsive design resizes your images and text based on the recipient's screen.
 Whether your subscribers are sitting at a computer or checking their email on a smartphone while waiting for a train, responsive design helps your campaign look great no matter what.

 - Fonts get slightly bigger on mobile devices so they’re more legible on a smaller screen.